 - Enter or select the required information.

-When information entry and selection is complete, click the Confirm button.
+When data entry or selection is complete, click the Confirm button.

 - Once creation is complete, verify the created resource in the PrivateLink Endpoint list.